llazzaroni/SneakySnake/README.md

 SneakySnake is a high-performance algorithm designed to accelerate the genome sequencing process by providing a fast and efficient pre-alignment filtering technique.
 It reduces the computational cost associated with sequence alignment by addressing the Sequence-Number Ratio (SNR) problem and offering a low-cost solution to identify incorrect candidate locations in genomic sequences.
 This repository contains multiple implementations of the algorithm, each optimized for different runtime and memory performance.

 The project was developed as part of the P&S Genome Sequencing on Mobile Devices course at ETH Zurich (HS2022).
+It is based on the paper published at: https://academic.oup.com/bioinformatics/article/36/22-23/5282/6033580

 ## Algorithm Overview